November 3, 1950

 Playing tennis, riding bicycles, watching sports on tv, visiting with our children, playing with our grandchildren, traveling

 Most all country music especially older hits by George Strait, Patsy Cline, Toby Keith, Alabama, Brad Paisley, etc. plus pop music by Lionel Richie and Josh Groban.
 But maybe my favorite music are the 60’s songs performed by the Chaparrals, the rock band I played in during my high school years.
-Videos of some Chaparral reunion performances can be found on the Family Videos link above.
+Videos of some Chaparral reunion performances can be found on the Family Photos and Videos link above.

 Lasagna from Sal’s Restaurant in Edinburg VA, hot dogs, most any kind of fruit pie, golden delicious apples